pankajagrawal16/pankajagrawal16.github.io/docs/index.md

 ![profile](media/badge.jpeg){: .icon .left}

-**I am Developer at heart, working as Senior Solutions Architect, [Amazon web services](https://aws.amazon.com/).**
+**I am Developer at heart, working as Principal Customer Engineer at [Microsoft](https://azure.microsoft.com/en-us/)**

-Currently, working with different customers across Nordics, helping them to make best use of AWS services and accelerate their journey to cloud.
+Working with different customers across Nordics, helping them to make best use of Cloud native technologies and accelerate their journey to cloud.
 In my spare time, I enjoy running into the woods and love to learn new technical skills.
 I am quite passionate about DevOps and serverless technologies in general.